-If you’re interested in taking advantage of this less expensive path to homeownership, you may still need a mortgage.
+If you want to take advantage of this more affordable path to homeownership, you may still need a mortgage.
 Fortunately, there are plenty of lenders out there with loan programs specifically for manufactured home purchases.
 Here’s what you need to know:

 What is a Manufactured Home?

-A manufactured home is one that is built at a factory and later moved to its more permanent location.
-While your mind may automatically think of single- and double-wide trailers – which are manufactured homes – there are a lot more options these days.
+A factory builds a manufactured home before moving it to its permanent location.
+While you may immediately think of single- and double-wide trailers— which are indeed manufactured homes—many more options are available today.
 Some models are over 2000 square feet, with four bedrooms, multiple common spaces, covered porches and more.
-And since 1976, manufactured homes have to be built to federal safety standards to earn that name.
+And since 1976, it have to be built to federal safety standards to earn that name.

 These types of homes differ from what are termed “modular homes,” which are similarly constructed but are not always built to federal code.
 Also, in the factory, manufactured houses get a builtin trailer hitch and axles for transportation to their permanent location.